 The Golden Rules of The Curly Girl Method

-Say no to using clarifying shampoos with sulfates: "It's best to avoid most clarifying shampoos as they tend to be extra harsh and drying," Tugman urges.
+"It's best to avoid most clarifying shampoos as they tend to be extra harsh and drying," Tugman urges.
 "That being said, there are exceptions, like DevaCurl Buildup Buster.
 Buildup Buster uses micellar technology instead of sulfates to magnetize impurities and gently remove them from strands."

-Lose the combs: "Fingers are definitely preferable over combs for a few reasons," Tugman explains.
+"Fingers are definitely preferable over combs for a few reasons," Tugman explains.
 "First, using your fingers is much more intuitive.
 You're more aware when you get to tangles, and rather than ripping through them, you can gently work them out, preventing breakage, which leads to frizz and comprises length retention.
 Also, when using your fingers, you simultaneously massage moisture into the strands.
 You wouldn't put lotion on your body and hope it soaks in, would you?
 It's the same concept with conditioner.
 It needs to be massaged and worked into curls to be most effective."

 Now that we've got the right shampoo and tools in our showers, how often should you cleanse?
 With Massey's method in mind, if your hair is wavy, shampooing should only be done once a week.
 For curly hair textures, washing should take place once every 10 days with a co-wash once a week.
 For coily hair textures, Massey recommends cleansing as little as possible and opting for co-washes instead (which is a practice I've adopted).

-The Steps: How to Follow The Curly Girl Method
+How to Follow The Curly Girl Method

-The Curl Girl Method involves a few specific, sequential steps.
+The Curly Girl Method involves a few specific, sequential steps.
 You can swap products as you see fit, as long as you're following the guidelines for ingredients and how long to use each product.

 Start With a No-Poo Shampoo